2022 FIFA World Cup qualification

-The 2022 FIFA World Cup qualification was the qualifying process which decided the 31 teams that would join hosts Qatar, who received an automatic spot, at the 2022 FIFA World Cup.
+The 2022 FIFA World Cup qualification was the qualifying process that decided the 31 teams that would join hosts and debutants Qatar, who received an automatic spot, at the 2022 FIFA World Cup.

 Parallel tournaments were organised by FIFA's six confederations.
-Qualification started on 6 June 2019 with several matches of the AFC zone, the first being between Mongolia and Brunei, and ended on 14 June 2022 with an inter-confederation play-off between Costa Rica and New Zealand.
-Mongolian player Norjmoogiin Tsedenbal netted the first goal, while the last one was scored by Joel Campbell of Costa Rica.
+Qualification began on 6 June 2019 with several matches of the AFC zone, the first being between Mongolia and Brunei, and ended on 14 June 2022 with an inter-confederation play-off between Costa Rica and New Zealand.
+Mongolian player Norjmoogiin Tsedenbal netted the first goal.

 In contrast to previous editions, there was no general preliminary draw, with confederations carrying out separate draws due to their differing timelines.
 The qualification process suffered numerous postponements from March 2020 onwards due to the COVID-19 pandemic.